n-ani/Two-Sum_Blind-75-LeetCode/README.md

-Python3 need to run this .py file
+Python3 is needed to run this .py file

-use this link to download python in your system https://www.python.org/downloads/
+first install python3 if you don't have you can use this link to download python in your system "https://www.python.org/downloads/"

 Using the below value :